 If you need help sorting through a traumatic birth experience that you believe included a preventable injury to you or your child, contact Birth Injury Guide to learn more about your legal rights and birth injury laws.

 If you suspect that your child is having seizures your doctor will order a series of tests to look at the electrical functions in the brain.
+The type of seizure your child has depends on where the brain damage occurred and where abnormal electrical activity begins and ends.
 These tests may include:

 - Electroencephalogram (EEG): Uses electrodes to track brain wave patterns and send them to a computer for recording.